Thanks to modern technology, the popularity of work-from-home jobs where people use their residence as their office is on the rise.

 Try to distribute parental responsibilities, and if you have a toddler, get a babysitter to help you look after your toddler.
 Your clients would never be happy with you if your toddler interrupts during a conference or a phone call.

 That means your clients losing faith in you.
-Always try to portray yourself at all times as professional, and be prepared to sacrifice your time between home/family responsibilities and your work.
+Always try to portray yourself at all times as professional.
+Also, you should prepare to sacrifice your time between home/family responsibilities and your work.

 #5].
 Procrastinating with housework